afisaminou/osticket-prereqs/README.md

 </p>
 <br />

 Great!
-Now that you are connected to your VM you will have to enable IIS (Internet Information Services).
-TO do so, 1-Access the Control Panel > 2-Program > 3-On the upper left hand side select "Turn Windows features On or Off" > 4- Enable the IIS (Internet Information Services) > 5-Expand the World Wide Web Services > 6-Expand Application Development features > 7-Check the CGI box and click OK to install.
+Now that you are connected to your VM you will have to enable **IIS (Internet Information Services)**.
+To do so, 1-Access the Control Panel > 2-Program > 3-On the upper left hand side select **"Turn Windows features On or Off"**> 4- Enable the **IIS** (Internet Information Services) > 5-Expand the World Wide Web Services > 6-Expand Application Development features > 7-Check the **CGI box and click OK to install**.
 <img src="https://i.imgur.com/WTZReTK.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+Perfect!
+Now that you have enabled IIS we need to install Web Platform Installer.
+I have provided a link here: https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6 That link will provide you with all of the material you need to download to get osTicket up and running.
+Simply click the link and install the Web Platform Installer.
 </p>
 <br />